WPChill/download-monitor/readme.txt

 1. The main admin screen lists your downloads using familiar WordPress UI.
 2. Easily add file information and multiple versions.
 3. The quick add panel can be opened via a link about the post editor.
 This lets you quickly add a file and insert it into a post.
-4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==